 The Authority can make revenue contributions to the cost of its capital expenditure, either direct from its revenue budget or from earmarked reserves.
 Previously the Authority has been able to use some reserves to offset long term borrowing in supporting its capital investment plans.
 Savings planned in previous revenue budgets and changes to the reserves strategy have allowed the Authority set aside funds to support future capital investment and reduce borrowing costs.
-The revenue budget also includes an annual contribution of £600k to support the financing of the capital programme.
-An additional sum of £500k is included in 2024-25 as a result of one-off additional funding being received.
+The revenue budget also includes an annual contribution of £1.78m to support the financing of the capital programme.